jk2908/toggle-nav/README.md

 ```
 ... in your stylesheet, to make the element appear from the left of your screen.

-Some sections of the element can also be styled using the ::part pseudo-element...
+Some sections of the element can also be styled using the ::part pseudo-selector...
 ```
 toggle-nav::part(header) {
   background-color: green;